Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: A de Bruijn successor for

 To develop an efficient de Bruijn successor for $\opposite{n}$, we follow an approach similar to that for $\same{n}$, except this time we focus on the lexicographically smallest RLEs and RL2-reps.
 Again, we consider three different representatives for the cycles $\bR_1, \bR_2, \ldots , \bR_t$ of $\bB(n)$ induced by the $\PRR$.

 \begin{itemize} \item \defo{RL2-rep}: The string with the lexicographically smallest RLE; if there are two such strings, it is the one beginning with 0. \item \defo{LC2-rep}: The strings $0^n$ and $1^n$ for the classes $\{0^n\}$ and $\{1^n\}$ respectively.
-For all other classes, it is the string $\omega$ with RLE $r_1r_2\cdots r_{\ell}$ such that $r_1 = 1$ and $r_2$ applications of the PRR starting with $\omega$ yields the RL2-rep. \item \defo{opp-rep}: $\left\{ \right.$ \end{itemize} We say an RL2-rep is \defo{special2} if it belongs to the set $\SpecialO(n)$ defined as follows:
+For all other classes, it is the string $\omega$ with RLE $r_1r_2\cdots r_{\ell}$ such that $r_1 = 1$ and $\PRR^{r_2}(\omega)$ is the RL2-rep. \item \defo{opp-rep}: $\left\{ \right.$ \end{itemize} We say an RL2-rep is \defo{opp-special} if it belongs to the set $\SpecialO(n)$ defined as follows:

 \begin{quote} $\SpecialO(n)$ is the set of length $n$ binary strings that begin with 1 and have RLE of the form $1x^z y$ where $z$ is odd and $y>x$. \end{quote}